Gan-Shuang/hlaloh-analysis/README.md

   -hla HLATYPE_FILE, -hlaType HLATYPE_FILE
                         HLA type information file
 ```
-note：purity information was counted from VAF from VCF file（or loaded by modificate py script）
+note：purity information was counted from VAF from VCF file（or loaded by edit py script）
 ## Test
 All inputs should be absolute path
 ```